VoxelGamesLib/docs/docs/developer-area/how-to-write-a-feature.md

 Features are small parts of a game that gets added to a phase.
 Features are the modular core of VGL.
 You should try to create as many features as possible so that game designers can easily remix them into new games.

-A feature consits of multile parts:  //TODO make this a list
+A feature consits of multile parts:

 * [A @FeatureInfo annotation](#featureinfo)
 * [@Expose'd variables](#exposed-variables)
 * [Event Handlers](#event-handlers)